Ariq139/smtextei-p5/README.md

 SMTextei-P5
 ===========

-SMTextei-P5 is a simple text-based game on a game called Persona 5.
+SMTextei-P5 is a text-based game of Persona 5.

 This project is for fun only and won't be commercialized.
 Feel free to contribute and give me a suggestions.